Average Customer Review:

 Heat pump water heaters cost more initially than standard electric water heaters, but that cost will be recouped over time by their energy savings -- up to 50 percent or more compared to standard models.
 Also, while hybrid electric water heaters are an option for any capacity, current NACEA regulations make them a requirement for heaters larger than 55 gallons as other types of storage tank electric heaters simply can't meet that efficiency standard.

 While the energy savings that hybrid/heat-pump electric water heaters offer make them a better buy in the long run, their high initial cost can be a barrier for many.
 If that's your situation, conventional water heaters in the Rheem Performance series look like a good alternative.
 Rheem Performance water heaters are the top rated water heater for 2016 according to user reviews posted at FurnaceCompare.com.
 These heaters are available in capacities from 20 to 50 gallons, and in tall, short and medium form factors to fit a variety water demand and installation requirements.
-Examples include the Rheem XE40M06ST45U1 (Est. $330), a 40 gallon electric water heater that can provide enough hot water for household of two to four people.
-In addition to the overall rating for the series at FurnaceCompare.com, this particular model draws solid feedback at HomeDepot.com, earning a 4.1 star score, with other Rheem performance series electric heaters scoring similarly (Home Depot is the primary retailer for this series)
+Examples include the Rheem XE40M06ST45U1 (Est. $345), a 40 gallon electric water heater that can provide enough hot water for household of two to four people.
+In addition to the overall rating for the series at FurnaceCompare.com, this particular model draws solid feedback at HomeDepot.com, earning a 4.4 star score based on around 1,300 reviews, with other Rheem performance series electric heaters scoring similarly (Home Depot is, once again, the primary retailer for this series)